This website is dedicated to mbira (lamellophone) music and

 Foremost a tool for study, it may also help non-players gain insight into musical structure and playing practices.

-With an interface which children in primary school can understand.
+- with a user interface which primary school children can understand.

-In doing so, I hope to raise awareness and understanding of the music and its culture,
+In doing so, I hope to raise awareness and understanding of mbira musics and their culture,

 of the infinite inventiveness of the players and their ancestors,

 Create mbira transcriptions using a tabular editor and audition them,

 with audio loops synthesized from the transcription and instrument samples.

 As a registered user you can access all public content,